 Microbial fuel cells (MFCs) have been receiving increased attention from the scientific community, even though the technology has been viewed with scepticism, at different levels of society.
 MFCs generate electrical energy directly from the break-down of organic matter via the metabolism of inhabitant microbes, with the rates of reaction being dictated by the microbial metabolic state (Ledezma et al., 2012).
 Electrical output is therefore thermodynamically limited by the carbon-energy metabolism of the constituent cells of the biofilm community (mono- or mixed-culture) colonising the electrode (Ieropoulos et al., 2007; Jong et al., 2006; Kim et al., 2000).
 Microbial reactions are inherently lower than chemical or even purely enzymatic reactions, and therefore the magnitude of the absolute power output at any given time, is typically orders of magnitude lower than those generated from conventional chemical fuel cells (Kirubakaran et al., 2009; Mekhilef et al., 2012).
 Be that as it may, electricity generated in a MFC comes directly from waste or wastewater material, which in the break-down/utilisation process is rendered cleaner and potentially suitable for direct discharge to the environment (Habermann and Pommer, 1991; Ledezma et al., 2013; Winfield et al., 2012).
 This is a competitive advantage that largely compensates for the lower levels of power.

 Over the years, a wide range of organic substrates has been shown to work as fuels in MFCs.
-Without being exhaustive, these are: types of food waste such as rotten fruit and prawn shells (Ieropoulos and Melhuish, 2005); various types of wastewater from the paper industry, agriculture, dairy farms, municipal treatment plants, oil industry, wine distilleries and breweries, and tanning industry (Pant et al., 2010); more recently, biodegradable materials (Winfield et al., 2015, 2013b) as well as human urine, have also been shown to work very well as fuels for electricity generation (Ieropoulos et al., 2013, 2012; Kuntke et al., 2012).
+Without being exhaustive, these are: types of food waste such as rotten fruit and prawn shells (Ieropoulos and Melhuish, 2005); various types of wastewater from the paper industry, agriculture, dairy farms, municipal treatment plants, oil industry, wine distilleries and breweries, and tanning industry (Pant et al., 2010); more recently, biodegradable materials (Winfield et al., 2015, 2013b) as well as human urine and septic tank content, have also been shown to work very well as fuels for electricity generation (Ieropoulos et al., 2013, 2012; Kuntke et al., 2012; Yazdi et al. 2015).
 The application of low cost ceramic membranes allowed to decrease the cost of structural material, which is separating the anode and the cathode, to as low as 4.14 GBP/m2 (Pasternak et al., 2015).
 Utilising human waste directly and decreasing the cost of MFCs by the use of ceramic membranes has allowed the technology to be exploited in the context of sanitation, especially in countries of the Developing World, which lack the basic infrastructure for clean water and sewerage (UNESCO, 2009).
 More than 2.5 billion people lack access to an improved sanitation facility while 1 billion practice open defecation (World Health Organisation, 2014).
 Inadequate drinking water, sanitation and hygiene (WASH) are important risk factors where diarrhoeal disease burden relies on access to water and sanitation facilities rather than water quality.
 The importance of improving water and sanitation is the key for the prevention of diarrhoeal diseases (Prüss-Ustün et al., 2014).
 In addition to the philanthropic dimension that the MFC approach has, sanitation in the Developing World offers the ground for step-wise scale up field trials, to evaluate the technology in the real world environment and thus assess its feasibility.